Chat with us on WhatsApp

 How long does finasteride shedding last?

-The finasteride shedding and regrowth cycle is a normal part of the treatment process that your doctor will walk you through.
+Typically, the oral or topical finasteride shedding phase will subside within a few months as hair regrowth becomes more evident.
+The finasteride hair shedding and regrowth cycle is a normal part of the treatment process that your doctor will walk you through.

 Can you still go bald on finasteride?

-Studies suggest that the patients who showed improvement after the first year of finasteride treatment are more likely to improve or maintain their hair growth after 10 years.
+Studies suggest that patients who showed improvement after the first year of finasteride treatment are more likely to improve or maintain their hair growth after 10 years.

 What is the difference between Propecia and Finasteride tablets?